Consensus Mechanism

 Proof of Stake (PoS)

 Validators stake cryptocurrency as collateral.
-Network randomly selects validators to propose blocks proportional to stake.
+The network randomly selects validators to propose blocks proportional to stake.
 Malicious behavior results in slashing (losing staked funds).

-- Network pseudo-randomly selects validators to propose blocks
+- The network pseudo-randomly selects validators to propose blocks.

-Security Model: Attacking requires acquiring and staking 51% of total staked tokens—economically costly and burns your own wealth if caught.
+Security Model: Attacking requires acquiring and staking 51% of total staked tokens, which is economically costly.

 Advantages: